hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 3, 2025
-**Status**: ✅ **Player Archetypes Generated and Ready for Bayesian Modeling**
+**Status**: ✅ **Lineup Superclusters Generated - Ready for Bayesian Modeling**

-The project has successfully completed the critical phase of determining optimal K-values and generating player archetypes.
-A comprehensive, data-driven analysis using PCA-based feature engineering has produced three basketball-meaningful archetypes that are ready for integration into the Bayesian possession-level modeling system.
+The project has successfully completed both player archetype generation and lineup supercluster analysis.
+A comprehensive, data-driven approach has produced three basketball-meaningful player archetypes and two distinct lineup superclusters that are ready for integration into the Bayesian possession-level modeling system.

 ### What's Working ✅